craigbarratt/hass-pyscript-jupyter/README.md

 of code to the kernel to be executed, and the result (if any) and output (if any) are then displayed.
 In pyscript, a trigger function runs asynchonously, so it can generate output at some future time.
 In Jupyter notebook and lab, the right thing happens - whenever the output messages are generated, they appear below the last cell that was executed.
-Jupyter notebook displays the running list of message output.
-However, in Jupter console, it doesn't appear to check for any pending output from the kernel until you hit `Enter` to execute the next command.
+Jupyter notebook displays the running list of log output.
+However, in Jupter console, it doesn't check for any output from the kernel until you hit `Enter` to execute the next command.
 So the display of output in the console is delayed until you hit `Enter`.
+The HASS log file will show any log output in real time, subject to the logging level threshold.

 For Jupyter lab:
 * In Jupyter lab, each tab starts a new session (which is same behavior with iPython - each tab will